Series: Drupal Docker

 Running Tests Locally

-Running the functional tests got more complicated, because my local developer environment is running its command line as root instead of the www-data that is used for the Apache hosting the site.
-To run functional tests on local requires forcing the tests to run as www-data.
-I already had a postCreateCommand.sh script in my project that would run when starting up the VS Code developer environment, so it made the most sense to put it in there:
+I already had a postCreateCommand.sh script in my project that would run when starting up the VS Code developer environment, so it made the most sense to put it in the bashrc through that script:

 # phpunit functional tests need to run as www-data